Two truths and a lie: Mobility data predictions for 2020

 Truth #1: Changes in transportation will continue to be steady and incremental, but not exponential, in 2020.

-We predict that, unlike Elon Musk’s promises, the transportation ecosystem will continue to be splintered in 2020, and we will not see autonomous vehicles, drivers, bikes, and scooters coexisting harmoniously in 2020.
+We predict that, unlike Elon Musk’s promises about self-driving cars, the transportation ecosystem will continue to be splintered in 2020, and we will not see autonomous vehicles, drivers, bikes, and scooters coexisting harmoniously in 2020.

 Big societal changes, like within transportation, involve a “test, study, and expand” pattern that today, relies on real-world mobility data.
 This process takes time, and the changes we’ll see in 2020 will be small and incremental, while at the same time, meaningful.

 Mobility Data Is Paving the Way for Meaningful Change

 The way we train our machines and computers to act on the road is based on what we know about human behaviors today.
 Arity, as a mobility data and analytics company, is collecting this data from multiple industries across personal transportation.
 This will help all of us leverage as much context possible for more meaningful models.

 While we gather data for more meaningful algorithms, roads are getting more crowded.
 Thankfully, we are seeing positive trends to make streets safer.
 This is especially true for micromobility options, such as cycling and scootering.
 In fact, many cities across the U.S. are making huge strides in implementing safe and efficient bike lanes, perhaps largely due to the public’s adoption of micromobility programs and the increased news coverage of related accidents and deaths.